Skip to main content

 2. Install or Upgrade the Chart

-Here are a few examples of how to install or upgrade the Bag of words Helm chart:
+Here are a few examples of how to install or upgrade the Bag of Words Helm chart: Deploy with a bundled PostgreSQL instance:

 helm upgrade -i --create-namespace \